Cray-HPE/docs-csm/operations/compute_rolling_upgrades/Troubleshoot_a_Failed_CRUS_Session_Due_to_Unmet_Conditions.md

     URI = "/hsm/v2/groups/failed-node-group"
     ```

-1. View the details for the CRUS session again to see if the job started.
+1. (`ncn-mw#`) View the details for the CRUS session again to see if the job started.

     ```bash
-    cray crus session describe CRUS_UPGRADE_ID
+    cray crus session describe CRUS_UPGRADE_ID --format toml
     ```

     Example output: